hn374/Developer-Notes/React/React.md

 ## Axios

 Axis is a lightweight HTTP client based on the HTTP Service in Angular.
 It is promised based and we can take advantage of async and await for more readable asynchronous code.
 This is the library we would use to make API requests.

+***

+# Interview Questions

+## Why does react need a root element?

+React is JavaScript, and it needs an element where it can render a DOM Tree.

+## What is the difference between state and props?

+State is for storing stuff that is internal to the current component.

+Props are for passing down from parent components to child components.

+## What is context?

+Context is a globally available prop that should only be used on occasions where you need the prop globally.
+For example, a theme.

+## What are prop types and what are the benefits/drawbacks of them?

+Prop types is a way for you to know what types a component is expecting.

+## What life cycle events are the most common?

+`componentWillMount()` and `componentDidUnmount()`.

+## Explain how React rendering works.

+React listens for DOM updates and rerenders the DOM tree on every change.
+It uses component diffing to check whether there is a change to the component and only rerenders if there is one.

+## What is Redux?

+Redux is a popular tool for storing global state in React.

+## Explain how Redux works.

+You declare a reducer that takes in an action and a state.
+When you dispatch an action, the state gets updated and React rerenders the DOM with the state change.